P. Jayachandran

+Jayachandran died from liver cancer in Thrissur, Kerala, on 9 January 2025, at the age of 80.
+He was cremated with full state honours at his ancestral home in Chendamangalam, North Paravur, Kerala on 11 January 2025..He is also known for his contributions to the films Athiran, Ennum Eppozhum, Bharya swantham suhruthu, Kerala Cafe etc.

 Early life

-Jayachandran was born in Bhadralayam at Ravipuram, Kochi on 3 March 1944 and his family later moved to Irinjalakuda.
-He is the third of five children of the late Ravivarma Kochaniyan Thampuran, a member of Cochin royal family, who was himself a musician, though never a professional singer and the late Paliyath Subhadrakkunjamma, and also the second of their three sons.
-His siblings (11lKrishnakumar (b.
-1946) Jayanthi (b.
-1949).
+Jayachandran was born in Paliyath palace at Irinjalakuda, Thrissur, on 3rd March 1944, and his family later moved to Ravipuram in Eranakulam District.
+He is the third of five children of the late Ravivarma Kochaniyan Thampuran, a member of the Cochin royal family, who was himself a musician, though never a professional singer, and the late Paliyath Subhadrakkunjamma, and also the second of their three sons.
+His siblings were late Sudhakaran (1940–1990), late Sarasija (1942–2018), Krishnakumar (born 1946) and Jayanthi (born 1948).

+Jayachandran was a student of the National High School, Irinjalakuda, from where he received many prizes for playing the mridangam and light music in the State School Youth Festival.
+He then studied at the Christ College, Irinjalakuda, completing his degree in Zoology.

 Jayachandran married Lalitha from Thrissur in May 1973.
 They have a daughter named Lakshmi and a son named Dinanath, who also sang for films.

 Career

-Jayachandran graduated from Christ College, Irinjalakuda.
-He was a student of the National High School, Irinjalakuda from where he received many prizes for playing the mridangam and light music in the State School Youth Festival.
-Jayachandran met Yesudas in 1958 when he participated in the state youth festival.
-Yesudas won the Best Classical Singer award and Jayachandran got the best mridamgist award in the same year.
+Jayachandran met K. J. Yesudas in 1958 when he participated in the state youth festival.
+Yesudas won the Best Classical Singer award, and Jayachandran won the Best Mridangist award in the same year.

-Jayachandran has won one National Award, five Kerala State Awards and four Tamil Nadu State Awards.
-He has recorded songs in Malayalam, Tamil, Kannada, Telugu and Hindi.
+Jayachandran won a National Award, five Kerala State Awards and four Tamil Nadu State Awards.
+He recorded songs in Malayalam, Tamil, Kannada, Telugu and Hindi.